warrengalyen/rawhide/README.md

 This is a rust library to decode image data and some metadata from digital camera images.
 Given an image in a supported format you will be able to retrieve everthing needed to process the image:

-  * Identification of the camera that produced the image (both the EXIF name and a clean/canonical name)
+  * Identification of the camera that produced the image (both the EXIF name and a cleaned up name)
   * The raw pixels themselves, exactly as encoded by the camera
   * The number of pixels to crop on the top, right, bottom, left of the image to only use the actual image area
   * The black and white points of each of the color channels